The following post is from Shaina of Food for My Family and Olmanson Photography: How to Pack a School Lunch Your Kids Will Eat

 Eat a Rainbow

 Pick bright and colorful produce to fill your child’s lunchbox.
-Make celery interesting by providing the peanut butter and raisins for them to create their own ants on a log.
-Alternate cheese cubes and grapes and berries on coffee stirrer skewers for them to bite off one by one.
+Make celery interesting by providing peanut butter and raisins for them to create their own ants on a log.
+Alternate cheese cubes and grapes, and berries on coffee stirrer skewers for them to bite off one by one.

 Let Them Eat Cake

 Include something special in there for your young soul.
 I like to toss in small fruit leather rolls that my kids can eat right away or save for later.
 Yogurt-covered pretzels and raisins are other favorites in our house.
 A sweet treat is a great end to a meal, whether you’re young or old, so give them a little something to satisfy that craving.